 #2 – Dividends

-The taxes are to be paid on dividends as well and regular tax rate applies to these Ordinary dividends whereas there are some dividends labeled as “qualified” are taxed at capital gains rate that is generally lower.
+The taxes are to be paid on investment income dividends as well, and the regular tax rate applies to these Ordinary dividends, whereas there are some dividends labeled as “qualified” are taxed at a capital gains rate that is generally lower.

 #3 – Capital Gains

-The following are the different examples of investment income:
+The following are the different examples of investment income strategies:

 #1 – Dividend